AruniMishra/aws/awsTutorial/AWS.md

 - The API Gateway automatically enabled throttling in peak times which caused the HTTP 504 errors is incorrect because a large number of incoming requests will most likely produce an HTTP 502 or 429 error but not a 504 error

+- you use GetSessionToken if you want to use MFA to protect programmatic calls to specific AWS API.

 - Lambda authorizer

       A Lambda authorizer is an API Gateway feature that uses a Lambda function to control access to your API.
 When a client makes a request to one of your API’s methods, API Gateway calls your Lambda authorizer, which takes the caller’s identity as input and returns an IAM policy as output.